bonni208/Business_Ethics/Business_Ethics.md

 I know it is cliché, but you will get out of this class what you put into it.
 While I recognize that each of you has busy schedules and plenty of other priorities, I expect that you will invest not just time into this course, but also that you'll challenge yourself to make this a good ROI (return on investment) for the time and money spent such that you can be a part of it.
 Do the right thing by investing in yourself and others this semester.

-> Brothers and sisters, do not be weary in doing what is right."
+> "Brothers and sisters, do not be weary in doing what is right."
 >
-> ~ 2 Thessalonians 3:13
+> -- 2 Thessalonians 3:13

 # Ten Lessons